charliefoxtwo/Virpil-Communicator/README.md

 Not really sure what this one does either, but it seems to close out every data fragment.

 ### The Color Byte
-Since color is sent over a single byte, we effectively get 6-bit (2-2-2) color.
+Since color is sent over a single byte, we effectively get [6-bit](https://lospec.com/palette-list/6-bit-rgb) (2-2-2) color (note the colors at that link are slightly different from the ones you'll see on your hardware, as your hardware uses 25/50/100% instead of 33/67/100%).
 A sample color might look something like this:
 ```
 1010 1100
 ```